Constraints on the rotating self-dual black hole with quasi-periodic oscillations: Introduction

-One may naturally wonder if the LQG effects on the self-dual spacetime can produce any observable features that can be verified or constrained by present or future experiments and observations.
-This question has motivated a multitude of studies in the past decades from various perspectives \cite{Alesci:2011wn, Chen:2011zzi, Dasgupta:2012nk, Hossenfelder:2012tc, Barrau:2014yka, Sahu:2015dea, Cruz:2015bcj, add1, add2, Cruz:2020emz, Santos:2021wsw, Liu:2020ola, Sahu:2015dea, Zhu:2020tcf}.
+One may naturally wonder if the LQG effects on the self-dual spacetime can produce any observable spatial or temporal features that can be verified or constrained by present or future experiments and observations.
+This question has motivated a multitude of studies in the past decades from various perspectives \cite{Alesci:2011wn, Chen:2011zzi, Dasgupta:2012nk, Hossenfelder:2012tc, Barrau:2014yka, Cruz:2015bcj, add1, add2, Cruz:2020emz, Santos:2021wsw, Liu:2020ola, Sahu:2015dea, Zhu:2020tcf, Virbhadra:2022iiy, Yan:2022fkr}.
 In particular, in \cite{Liu:2020ola}, the LQG effects on the shadow of a spinning black hole were examined in detail, and their observational consequences were compared with the latest Event Horizon Telescope (EHT) observation of the supermassive black hole M87*.
 The gravitational lensing in the self-dual spacetime has also been investigated, and the polymeric function from LQG has been constrained by the Geodetic Very-Long-Baseline Interferometry Data of the solar gravitational deflection of radio waves \cite{Sahu:2015dea}.
 Recently, the solar system test and S2 near Sgr A* orbital Celestial mechanics test of the self-dual spacetime have been carried out \cite{Zhu:2020tcf, Yan:2022fkr}, from which the observational bounds on the polymeric function $P$ of LQG are obtained as well.
-It is worth noting that the phenomenological study of other kinds of loop quantum black holes has also been extensively explored, see \cite{Liu:2021djf, Daghigh:2020fmw, Bouhmadi-Lopez:2020oia, Fu:2021fxn, Brahma:2020eos} and references therein.
+In addition to the above, phenomenological studies of other kinds of loop quantum black holes have also been extensively explored, see \cite{Liu:2021djf, Daghigh:2020fmw, Bouhmadi-Lopez:2020oia, Fu:2021fxn, Brahma:2020eos, Yan:2023vdg} and references therein.